Jiraphapa/openfoam-docker-cloud/README.md

 7. (Optional) In the **Container image** text box, put the url `docker.io/jiraphapa/openfoam-docker-cloud:latest`
 8. Click the **Create** button to create and start the instance.

 This will create a VM instance with the Container-Optimized OS, pre-installed Docker runtime and packages.
-You can access the command-line interface of an instance via ssh to the VM's External IP address (adding your public SSH Key is required) or from the GCP console, **VM instances** page by choosing from the instance's **Connect** tab, **SSH** > **Open in browser window** ([How to connect to your instances?](https://cloud.google.com/compute/docs/instances/connecting-to-instance#console))
+You can access the command-line interface of an instance via ssh to the VM's External IP address (adding your public SSH Key is required) or from the GCP console's **VM instances** page by choosing from the instance's **Connect** tab, **SSH** > **Open in browser window** ([How to connect to your instances?](https://cloud.google.com/compute/docs/instances/connecting-to-instance#console))

 ![GCP GIF](https://raw.githubusercontent.com/Jiraphapa/my-gif-repo/master/gcp.gif)